Register your company in Singapore fully online with expert local support.

 • Registered office address confirmation

-Your CSP submits through ACRA's BizFile+.
+Your CSP submits through ACRA's Bizfile.
 Total government fee: SGD 315 (SGD 15 name approval + SGD 300 registration).
-Approval takes 1–3 business days for standard applications without regulatory complexity.
+Approval takes 1 to 3 business days for standard applications without regulatory complexity.

-Must be done within 6 months of incorporation.
-Most founders are appointed at the same time as the incorporation.
+This must be done within 6 months of incorporation.
+Most founders appoint the secretary at the same time as the incorporation.

-A business account in your company's name is essential to operate professionally.
+A corporate bank account in your company's name is essential to operate professionally.
+See our guide on how to open a business bank account in Singapore for the full process.

 What to Do After Incorporating

 Incorporation is the start, not the finish.
-The most common mistake foreign founders make is treating it as done — and discovering months later they've missed a compliance deadline or are still operating without a proper business account.
+The most common mistake foreign founders make is treating it as done, then discovering months later they've missed a compliance deadline or are still operating without a proper business account.

 Obligation Deadline Notes